YahorDubrouski/ai-planner/README.md

+# ⚡ n8n Automation Collection

+This repository now collects multiple **n8n automations**.
+It started with the **AI Planner** and continues to grow with additional flows like the Prompt Hub.

+## 🧩 Available Automations
+- **AI Planner (Voice assistant ↔ Notion)** — Talk to Telegram, sync tasks to Notion via n8n.
+- **Prompt Hub (Semantic prompt search)** — GPT auto-finds the right prompt using Notion + HuggingFace embeddings.
+Read more in [`documentation/prompt-hub/README.md`](documentation/prompt-hub/README.md).

+---

 # 🧠 AI Planner - Voice Assistant to Notion via Telegram & n8n

 This project is a no-cost, AI-powered task planner that connects **Telegram**, **OpenAI**, and **Notion** via **n8n**, all hosted using **Docker**.
 You can talk to your Telegram bot, and it will automatically create, update, or analyze your Notion-based tasks using AI.